Potential studies: Why plants – like people – need regular health checks

 • Adjusted controller tuning

-• Better use of existing process freedoms
+• Better use of existing degrees of freedom in the process

 reach.